QuantumKitHub/PEPSKit.jl/examples/README.md

 ``julia examples/make.jl`

 By default, this will only generate files when the input file has not changed.
-This is achieved by keeping a checksum of the `main.jl` file in each example in a `cache.toml`.
+This is achieved by keeping a checksum of the `main.jl` file in each example in a `Cache.toml`.
 Total recompilation can be achieved by deleting this file, or alternatively you can just delete the entries for which you wish to generate new files.